Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Universality of Sinusoidal Representations of Numbers

-Another approach to quantifying the similarity of frequential representations characteristic for numbers \cite{kadlčík2025pretrainedlanguagemodelslearn,NEURIPS2024_2cc8dc30} is by inspecting their base frequencies through Fourier decompositions.
+Another approach to quantifying the similarity of number representations is to inspect their base frequencies through Fourier decompositions \citep{kadlčík2025pretrainedlanguagemodelslearn,NEURIPS2024_2cc8dc30}.
 Applying a PCA transformation followed by a Fourier transform allows us to quantify the \textit{magnitude} of individual frequencies (\Cref{fig:fft iou:example}).
 Subsequently, we determine whether two models agree as to how they rank frequencies by computing a simple intersection-over-union (IoU) of the top $k$ frequencies.
-We repeat this process for every pair of models, using the input embeddings of number pieces (\Cref{fig:fft iou:num}) as well as that of random pieces as previously (\Cref{fig:fft iou:rand}).
-When considering the top $k=63$ frequencies,\footnote{See \Cref{appendix:fft threshold} for details how this value of $k$ is found.} we find \textbf{perfect agreement across all models} in terms of number pieces.
+We repeat this process for every pair of models, using the input embeddings of number pieces (\Cref{fig:fft iou:num}) as well as that of random pieces (\Cref{fig:fft iou:rand}).
+When considering the top $k=63$ frequencies, we find \textbf{perfect agreement across all models} for numbers.
+This provides a quantitative basis for some of \citeauthor{NEURIPS2024_2cc8dc30}'s (\citeyear{NEURIPS2024_2cc8dc30}; \S C.1) qualitative observations.\footnote{See our \Cref{appendix:fft threshold} for technical details, including how the value of $k$ is set.}

-In summary, our analyses show that the LLMs from different families learn to represent numbers in a similar topology and trigonometric features using the same dominant frequencies.
-This is specific to numbers -- we do not reproduce these observations with other word pieces shared across models.
+In summary, our analyses show that the LLMs from different families learn to represent numbers in the same topology and trigonometric features using the same dominant frequencies.
+This is specific to numbers: we do not reproduce these observations with other word pieces shared across models.